LoopPerfect/buckaroo/README.md

 Package requests are handled on [the Wishlist](https://github.com/LoopPerfect/buckaroo-wishlist).

+### How should I report a bug?

+If the bug is for the Buckaroo client, please report it [here](https://github.com/LoopPerfect/buckaroo/issues).
+If the bug is for a specific package, please report it on [the recipes repo](https://github.com/LoopPerfect/buckaroo-recipes).

 ### What is your contribution policy?

 Buckaroo is fully open-source and we are accepting external contributions.
 If you would like to contribute, please create a pull-request and we will review it promptly.